Characters in Ghost Trick: Phantom Detective: Lynne

-is a female detective who serves as the sidekick to protagonist Sissel.
-She also acts as the caregiver to Kamila and the owner to Missile, a Pomeranian.
-Starting with her death near the beginning of the game, she is later noted for the numerous deaths incurred.
+is a detective and the caregiver to Kamila and the owner to Missile, a Pomeranian.
 She is targeted by multiple assassins sent by an unknown foreign country, and consistently gets in trouble, either from being suspected of murder or dying several times throughout the game.
-In the beginning, she and Sissel form a pact together of "using each other"; Sissel to recover his lost memories, and Lynne to solve a mystery from 10 years ago.
-She eventually beseeches Sissel to halt the execution of Jowd, a detective who was involved in this event from 10 years ago.
-It is later revealed that she was involved in the incident of 10 years ago as a hostage to a man who held her at gunpoint after escaping from a police questioning room and pursued by Jowd.
+In the beginning, she and Sissel form a pact together of "using each other"; Sissel to recover his lost memories, and Lynne to solve a mystery from ten years ago.
+She eventually asks Sissel to halt the execution of Jowd, former detective and her mentor.
+It is later revealed that she was involved in the incident of ten years ago, as a hostage to a man who held her at gunpoint after escaping from a police questioning room and pursued by Jowd.
 During the investigation, Sissel and Lynne learn that Lynne was the one who killed Sissel, though neither recollects this.
-However, they learn that she was manipulated into this by the ghost of the man from 10 years ago seeking revenge on everyone involved.
-This man named Yomiel, while he, Sissel, and Missile travel 10 years in the past, eventually saves her and helps to undo the events of 10 years ago, as well as the events of the game.
+However, they eventually learn that she was manipulated into this by Yomiel, the ghost of the man from 10 years ago, seeking revenge on everyone involved.
+While traveling ten years into the past alongside Sissel, Missile, and Jowd, Yomiel eventually saves her and helps to undo the events of ten years ago, as well as the events of the game.